-Before introducing new born baby to the Great Dane dog, it is advised to modernize your routine anticipating the changes.
+Before introducing new born baby to the Great Dane dog, it is advised to modernise your routine anticipating the changes.
 It would not be possible to stick to the prior routine with the baby.
 Thus change your daily activities and schedule with the Dane accordingly.
 Albeit slowly and gradually.

-This would save the dog from aggressive or stressed behavior.
+This would save the dog from aggressive or stressed behaviour.
 For a smooth transition towards new routine it is advised to go with regular momentum rather than imposing new things on dog all of a sudden when the baby is around.
 For instance,

 Where the dog sleeps?